maevegillies/Python-S1-Final-Project/RESUME.md

 # Maeve Gillies
 Pronouns: she/her

-Email: maeveg772@lpsk12.org
+Email: maevegillies86@gmail.com

 ## About Me

-Last year, my brother left for Florida to study computer science.
-Before he switched his major to architechure, I remember seeing the lines of Javascript code on his computer.
-I wondered "how could I do that?".
-I am proficient in Python, the hardware of the Raspberry Pi, and basic circuitry.
-In my free time, I like learning about the world of AI and how it can be implimented to benefit life.
+My name is Maeve and I am a Sophomore at Heritage High School.
+I am interested in the world of computer science, specifically data science and machine learning.
+In my free time, I like to draw and play video games!

 ### Strengths